compuvin/NALR/README.md

 Change the information at the top of the script and then scroll down to the bottom and configure the SendMail function.

 DumpGroupMembership.ps1 will dump AD group members to a csv file and run ImportGroups.vbs to import the groups into the database.
 This can then be used to report on the permissions that an individual user has to the folder.

+WebGUI needs work but is included for completeness sake.
+It requires "DHTML Window Widget" by Dynamic Drive, available at: http://www.dynamicdrive.com which is free but separately licensed.